monsieurgustav/NLTemplate/README.md

         }
     }

-    // Render the template with the variables we've set above, send it directly to stdout NLTemplateOutputStdout output;
+    // Render the template with the variables we've set above t.render( cout );
-    t.render( output );

-    // Another output method can place the output into a string
-    //NLTemplateOutputString output;
-    //t.render( output );
-    //cout << output.buf.str() << endl;
 }
 ```